contactandyc/another-c-library/12_red_black_tree.md

 }
 ```

-The fix_color_for_erase function is a large function but can be split into sections which largely mirror each other.
+The fix_color_for_erase function is large but can split into sections that largely mirror each other.

 ```c
 static void fix_color_for_erase(node_t *parent, node_t *node, node_t **root) {